JustAhmed/JustAhmed.github.io/_posts/Android/2023-01-16-Allsafe Walkthrough - Part 1.markdown

 ![34](/assets/images/Android/Allsafe/34.jpg){: width="400" height="550"}

 It is truly a good frida practice if you want to do it manually but to not make this blog longer than it already is, I'll just use [Intercept Android APK Crypto Operations](https://codeshare.frida.re/@fadeevab/intercept-android-apk-crypto-operations/) frida script from codeshare to monitor encryption operations.
 I'll spawn the app with the script, enter any text and press `ENCRYPT` and watch as the script logs all the info about the encryption process that just happened.
-It gives you information about the Algorithm, the Secret Key and also the plaintext.
+It gives you information about the Algorithm, the Secret Key, and also the plaintext.

 ![35](/assets/images/Android/Allsafe/35.png)